onedesign/roots/README.md

 ## Getting going
 Clone the repo into the themes folder of your wordpress install

-Run 'bower install' to grab bower dependencies
+Run '''bower install''' to grab bower dependencies
-Run 'bundle install' to grab ruby related dependencies (compass and plugins) Run 'npm install' to grab grunt based dependencies
+Run '''bundle install''' to grab ruby related dependencies (compass and plugins) Run '''npm install''' to grab grunt based dependencies

 Run 'grunt' to generate the patternlab for the first time and compile all your files